-- Complete each required course above with a grade of "C" or better. - File a petition for certificate through your Gila Hank Online account.
+- Complete each required course above with a grade of "C" or better. - File a petition for certificate through your Gila Hank Online account. - · Remove any indebtedness to the College. - Complete at least 17 certificate credits at Eastern Arizona College.

 BUSINESS OFFICE ASSISTANT